carrierfry/pixels-dndbeyond-userscript/README.md

 ## Features
 - Can connect to Pixel dice
-- Can identify a roll with a Pixel die and submit it to DnD Beyond
+- Can identify a roll with a Pixel die and submit it to DnD Beyond (Currently only 1 D20)

 ## Todos / Things that need to be implemented
 - [ ] Support other dice than D20s